Mosope-Adeyemi-dev/node-TodoListApp/README.md

 # Todo List App
-this project helped me put to pratice what i have learnt so far, on NoSQL databases, especially using mongoDB,

-and was able to implement creating custom lists, adding tasks, deleting completed tasks and persisting user data using
+while working on this project i was able to learn the essentials of NoSQL databases, and how user data can be persisted using MongoDB, and was able to implement creating custom lists, adding tasks, deleting completed tasks and persisting user data using

 mongoDB's cloud platform (Atlas).